plone/documentation/docs/classic-ui/icons.md

 However, in some projects or legacy setups, GLYPHICONS may still be loaded or referenced through custom themes or add-ons.

 If you want to explicitly disable GlyphIcons to avoid loading unused assets or to prevent accidental usage, you can do so by removing or overriding the related resources.
-Ensure that your theme or add-on does **not** include GlyphIcons CSS or resources.
+Ensure that your theme or add-on does _not_ include GLYPHICONS CSS or resources.
 If GlyphIcons are loaded via custom Diazo rules, theme bundles, or legacy add-ons, remove those references.

 For example, remove any references similar to: